kingeddy11/CS410CourseProject/README.md

 This repository contains all of the code and information used to build a restaurant recommendation system for restaurants in Philadelphia for our CS410 Course Project.
 ## How to use Software (Restaurant Recommendation Dashboard)
+Dashboard site: (DASHBOARD SITE)
+1. Start Your Search: Open the dashboard and locate the sidebar for search settings.
+2. Enter Your Query: Type what you're looking for in the search box, such as "best Italian food."
+3. Select a Search Method: Choose from BM25, PLN, or Word2Vec to define how the search algorithm ranks results.
+4. Adjust Weighting Preferences: Use the Similarity Score Weight slider to control how much emphasis is placed on the relevance of text matches versus sentiment analysis.
+The sentiment score is the complement of the weighted score (i.e. 1 - similarity_score).
+The sentiment score and similarity score are used to compute the weighted score.
+5. Refine Results with Length Normalization: If you’re using PLN, tweak the Length Normalizer Weight slider to account for variations in document length.
+6. Choose Sentiment Scoring: Check the box to apply Weighted Average Sentiment Scoring for more nuanced results, or leave it unchecked to use simple averages.
+7. Set the Number of Results: Decide how many restaurants you’d like to see—10, 25, or 50.
+8. Find Restaurants: Click the button to generate a list of recommended restaurants based on your settings.
+9. Review Recommendations: The results will be displayed in a table showing the restaurant names, business IDs, and scores.
+Adjust your settings to explore different rankings.

 ## Project Overview
 ### Project Description